-While these are available to you without a prescription, do not be surprised if a pharmacist refuses to sell it to you on religious grounds.
+While these are available to you without a prescription, do not be surprised if a pharmacist refuses to sell them to you on religious grounds.

-Before we dive into your options, let’s talk about the history.
+Before we dive into all options, let’s talk about the history.

 History of abortion in Croatia

-Abortion after 10 weeks is allowed only in cases of sexual misconduct, potential birth defects or any mental/psychological complications and must be approved by a commission (called “Komisija prvog stupnja’’ in Croatian).
+Abortion after 10 weeks is allowed only in cases of sexual misconduct, potential birth defects, or any mental/psychological complications and must be approved by a commission called komisija prvog stupnja.
 This commission consists of a gynecologist, another physician, and a social worker or registered nurse.
-Considering all of these hurdles, it is still not a guaranteed option and it won’t be easy.
+Considering all these hurdles, it is still not a guaranteed option and won’t be easy.